nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 1. `add -q Life is short, smile while you still have teeth`
 2. `add -q Luke, I am your father /by Darth Vader`
 3. `add -q Get schwifty! /from Rick and Morty`
-4. `add -q So everyone’s supposed to sleep every single night now? /from Rick and Morty /by Rick`
+4. `add -q So everyone’s supposed to sleep every single night now? /by Rick /from Rick and Morty`

 Expected outcome 1:
 ```